techidaily/site-facebook/source/_posts/facebook-cmo-resignation-new-chapter-ahead.md

 ## Facebook Loses Its Top Ad Executive

- Carolyn Everson, now former vice president of Facebook's Global Business Group, has[posted](https://www.facebook.com/carolyn.everson/posts/10158032648075913) to her Facebook page saying that she has left the company.
+ Carolyn Everson, now former vice president of Facebook's Global Business Group, has [posted](https://www.facebook.com/carolyn.everson/posts/10158032648075913) to her Facebook page saying that she has left the company.

  Everson worked at Facebook for more than ten years, and thus is no doubt largely responsible for turning it into the advertising giant it is today.